asyaparfenova/dashboard_NorthWind_Database/README.md

 In this project, I built a dashboard using open source service Metabase summarizing the Northwind Database.
 It is a sample database that is shipped along with Microsoft Access.
 The data is about “Northwind Traders”, a fictional company.
 The database contains all sales transactions between the company and its customers as well as purchases from Northwinds suppliers.
 Data  was prepared by SPICED Academy Instructor [Paul Wlodkowski](https://github.com/pawlodkowski) and available in [his repository](https://github.com/pawlodkowski/northwind_data_clean).

 For this project data was apploaded into PostgreSQL Database in Amazon RDS instance.
-Then Metabase was installed on an AWS EC2 Machine and used for creating a ~~publically available~~ [Metabase dashboard](http://52.59.170.229/public/dashboard/c8bd210d-3b70-4d7f-916d-ffe902ebd4c6) (is not available anymore sinda EC2 stopped and RDS deleted).
+Then Metabase was installed on an AWS EC2 Machine and used for creating a ~~publically available~~ [Metabase dashboard](http://52.59.170.229/public/dashboard/c8bd210d-3b70-4d7f-916d-ffe902ebd4c6) (is not available anymore: EC2 stopped and RDS deleted).

 ![Metabase preview](https://github.com/asyaparfenova/dashboard_NorthWind_Database/blob/main/images/dashboard_full.png?raw=true "Metabase Preview")